-The consolidated financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS), as issued by the International Accounting Standards Board (IASB).

-b.
-Basis of preparation
+The consolidated financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS), as issued by the International Accounting Standards Board (IASB), except for presentation of comparative information for the preceding period for all amounts reported in the current period b.
+Basis of preparation i.
+Historical cost ii.
+Fair value